Are There White Ants Eating Your Home?

 Can I treat white ants myself?

+If you see white ants eating your home, can you treat them by yourself?
 Yes you can, although you have to be aware of some danger.

 Treating pests entails using chemicals to temporarily or permanently kill them.
 One must know how to handle these chemicals properly to ensure that no serious damage will happen.